Editor’s note: This post was originally published in September 2015 and has been completely revamped and updated for accuracy and comprehensiveness.

 But self storage entrepreneurs with a mind for innovation aren’t out to make changes just for the sake of change.
-Unique culture is about more than cool gimmicks and questioning the conventional; the right employees, the right business models, and the right kind of innovation can make all the difference in the quality of products a company produces and the level of service they deliver.
-From large software providers with small startup ideas to brand new storage operators with unconventional methods, the storage world’s unique culture is shifting.
+Unique culture is about more than cool gimmicks and questioning the conventional.
+The right employees, the right business model, and the right kind of innovation can make all the difference in the quality of products a company produces and the level of service they deliver.
+From large software providers with small startup ideas to brand new storage operators with unconventional methods, the storage world’s culture is shifting and becoming more modern.
 Will your company be the next to make a change?
 Find out more by reading on below, or check out the full article in Mini Storage Messenger Magazine.

-Of course, SpareFoot needs to be included in an article about exciting cultures in the self storage world.
+Of course, SpareFoot needs to be included in an article about one-of-a-kind cultures in the self storage world.
 This Austin-based startup created the largest marketplace for self storage, connecting renters in need of storage units to operators all around the nation.
 But SpareFoot does a lot more for the industry, too.

 SpareFoot’s unique approach has earned them press in publications like TechCrunch and The New York Times.
 They continue to achieve smashing success in the storage industry, but they haven’t lost their fun and light hearted spirit through it all.
 They understand what renters are interested in learning about self storage, and they’re able to present the information in unconventional, visual, and intriguing ways.

 That isn’t even the tip of the iceberg on their company culture.
 From free lunches and a “no-policy vacation policy” to happy hours and a program that pays employees who bike or take the metro to work, SpareFoot understands how important it is to find and keep smart and dedicated individuals.
 You can tell just by seeing their team in action that they take both company culture and their product seriously — and it doesn’t look like that mentality is to going to change anytime soon.